Code-Institute-Submissions/ShoeShine/README.md

 ![index screenshot](/assets/images/index-screenshot.png)

 This website is "Shoe Shine".
 Shoe Shine is for users who need their shoes cleaned.
 They are able to send their favourite and well-loved shoes in for a basic or premium clean, to show this there is a comparison of what the different packages include.
-Also incorporated in the site is a gallery, frequently asked questions and contact page.
+Also incorporated on the site is a gallery, frequently asked questions and contact page.

 ## UX